Tobacco cessation resources for providers

 Nicotine replacement and treating withdrawal

-Beginning in 2015, Legacy Health will be introducing several new procedures for assessing patients' tobacco use and treating nicotine withdrawal.
+Legacy Health offers several procedures for assessing patients' tobacco use and treating nicotine withdrawal.

 Dose-appropriate nicotine replacement treatment

 The second is a new protocol which allows nurses to take a larger role in treating nicotine withdrawal for hospitalized patients.
-This Nicotine Withdrawal Prevention Protocol (NicWiPP) is first being implemented as a pilot project at Legacy Emanuel Medical Center.
-The key points of this inpatient protocol are summarized in this training material :
+This Nicotine Withdrawal Prevention Protocol (NicWiPP) is a pilot project at Legacy Emanuel Medical Center.
+The key points of this inpatient protocol are summarized in this training material:

 Nicotine Withdrawal Prevention Protocol (NicWiPP) Provider Education